 (7) Evaluating the expenditures to reduce excessive use of emergency room visits, imaging services, and other drivers of the agency’s medical rate of inflation;

 (8) Recommending cutting-edge benefit designs to the finance board to drive behavior and control costs for the plans;

 (9) Implementing programs to encourage the use of the most efficient and high-quality providers by employees and retired employees;

 (10) Identifying employees and retired employees who have multiple chronic illnesses and initiating programs to coordinate the care of these patients;

-(11) Initiating steps by the agency to adjust payment by the agency for the treatment of hospital acquired infections and related events consistent with the payment policies, operational guidelines and implementation timetable established by the Centers of Medicare and Medicaid Services.
+(11) Initiating steps to adjust payment by the agency for the treatment of hospital-acquired infections and related events consistent with the payment policies, operational guidelines, and implementation timetable established by the Centers of Medicare and Medicaid Services.
 The agency shall protect employees and retired employees from any adjustment in payment for hospital acquired infections; and

-(12) Initiating steps by the agency to reduce the number of employees and retired employees who experience avoidable readmissions to a hospital for the same diagnosis related group illness within thirty days of being discharged by a hospital in this state or another state consistent with the payment policies, operational guidelines and implementation timetable established by the Centers of Medicare and Medicaid Services.
+(12) Initiating steps to reduce the number of employees and retired employees who experience avoidable readmissions to a hospital for the same diagnosis-related group illness within 30 days of being discharged by a hospital in this state or another state consistent with the payment policies, operational guidelines, and implementation timetable established by the Centers of Medicare and Medicaid Services.